JoepKockelkorn/joepkockelkorn.com/content/blog/angular-state-guards.md

-We shouldn't underestimate how much the `loader` concept does for separation of concerns (and thus maintainability/readability) and preventing [those pesky race condition bugs](https://react.dev/learn/you-might-not-need-an-effect#fetching-data) when you do data fetching in the component itself.
-We could consider other alternatives like using
+We shouldn't underestimate how much the `loader` concept does for separation of concerns (and thus maintainability/readability) and preventing [those pesky race condition bugs](https://react.dev/learn/you-might-not-need-an-effect#fetching-data) compared to when you do data fetching in the component itself.
+For React we could consider other alternatives like
 [React Query](https://tanstack.com/query/latest/docs/react/overview) (which
 comes with its own additional complexity).